Romario-Negreiros/FireBlog/README.md

 <h2 style="text-align: center">FireBlog</h2>

-A blog system, built with react, typescript and firebase 🔥
+My blog, built with react, typescript and firebase 🔥

 -----------------------------------------------------------------------------------------------------------------------------

 #### Brief

-The project's mvp is: make a blog system where you can create your own posts, and see other people's posts, users can only edit or delete their own posts, while the others are readonly.

-Then, after the mvp is done, some features I would like to add
-* Comments
-* Rating
-* Users profile page
+I'll be creating this blog, to showcase some skills I've learned, and also for practicing a bit more my front end skills.

 -----------------------------------------------------------------------------------------------------------------------------